DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 ![intellij-import-project](/assets/img/binary-clock/sbt-android-chain.png)

-It's mandatory to choose a module, so I select the appropriate one.
+It's mandatory to choose a module, so I select the appropriate one matching the current project.

 ![intellij-import-project](/assets/img/binary-clock/module.png)